hayzstack/hayzstack/README.md

 ---

-im free to interact with anybody, other than the "i dont like these" listed down.
+im free to interact with anybody, other than the "i dont like these" listed down. i genuinely enjoy company, but i just lack the words to express it
 <!---
 hayzstack/hayzstack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.